awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-botlocale.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VoiceSettings`  <a name="cfn-lex-bot-botlocale-voicesettings"></a>
-Identifies the Amazon Polly voice used for audio interaction with the user\.
+Defines settings for using an Amazon Polly voice to communicate with a user\.
 *Required*: No
 *Type*: [VoiceSettings](aws-properties-lex-bot-voicesettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)